 What is Common Law Marriage: Massachusetts?

 Only a few states in the U.S. recognize common-law marriage; those states that allow the formation attach strict requirements for validation purposes.

-Remember, only a few states—plus Massachusetts D.C.—allow common law marriages.
-Currently, only Alabama, Colorado, Kansas, Iowa, Montana, Rhode Island, Texas, South Carolina, Massachusetts D.C., and Utah recognize common law marriages.
+Remember, only a few states—plus Massachusetts D.C.—allow common-law marriages.
+Currently, only Alabama, Colorado, Kansas, Iowa, Montana, Rhode Island, Texas, South Carolina, Massachusetts D.C., and Utah recognize common-law marriages.

-3. Common law Marriage MA: Secondly, you are required to prevent yourselves to the public—and family and friends—as a married couple.
+3. Common law Marriage MA: Secondly, you are required to prevent yourselves from the public—and family and friends—as a married couple.
 Presenting yourselves as a couple can be achieved by using the same last name, filing joint tax returns, and/or referring to one another as wife or husband

-4. Common law Marriage MA: Although the time constraints are not universally defined, you and your spouse must be together for a significant period of time before securing a common law marriage
+4. Common-law Marriage MA: Although the time constraints are not universally defined, you and your spouse must be together for a significant period of time before securing a common-law marriage

 Therefore, if you and your couple secure a common law marriage in another state, all jurisdictions in the U.S. must uphold the original declaration—if you travel to another state you will remain married via common law.

 Can I Receive a Common Law Marriage in Massachusetts?